Enhanced pairing mechanism in Cuprate-type crystals: effective electron-electron Interaction in

 We are mainly interested in the interaction between Bloch electrons and lattice phonons.
 Starting with the standard many-body Hamiltonian, the renormalization flow of Wegner \cite{W1, W2} yields an effective electron model where the electron-phonon interaction is replaced by an effective electron-electron interaction mediated by the phonons.
 The leading-order effective Hamiltonian has the general form

-where $\eps(\vec{k})$ is the electronic dispersion relation, $\sigma, \sigma'$ the electronic spins and $V$ the effective attractive interaction between electrons with momenta $\vec k,\vec k'$ through a phonon with momentum $\vec q$ and umklapp vectors \(\vec G, \vec G'\).
-It is worth noting that the Wagner flow method has been previously used to study electron-phonon interactions in other models, see e.g.\ \cite{ACGL}. \\ We are interested in possible pairing mechanism of electrons with momenta $\vec{k}, \vec{k'}$, with $\frac{\abs{\vec k-\vec k'}}{\abs{\vec k_F}} \ll 1$ and both momenta are close to the Fermi sea with an effective interaction mediated by phonons with low momenta~$\vec q$.
+where $\eps(\vec{k})$ is the electronic dispersion relation, $\sigma, \sigma'$ the electronic spins and $V$ the effective attractive interaction between electrons with momenta $\vec k,\vec k'$ through a phonon with momentum $\vec q$ and Umklapp vectors \(\vec G, \vec G'\).
+It is worth noting that the Wegner flow method has been previously used to study electron-phonon interactions in other models, see e.g.\ \cite{ACGL}. \\ We are interested in possible pairing mechanism of electrons with momenta $\vec{k}, \vec{k'}$, with $\frac{\abs{\vec k-\vec k'}}{\abs{\vec k_F}} \ll 1$ and both momenta are close to the Fermi surface with an effective interaction mediated by phonons with low momenta~$\vec q$.
 However, in order to obtain an explicitly solvable model, we further simplify this model by concentrating on pairs with equal momenta.
 Thereby \eqref{eq:effHam1} can be restricted to \(\vec k = \vec k'\), and $\vec{k}+\vec{q}+\vec{G} = \vec{k'}-\vec{q}+\vec{G'}$.
 Solving for the phonon momentum gives $\vec q = \frac{\vec G'-\vec G}2$.
 In the first Brillouin zone (FBZ) this has the trivial solution~\(\bf q = 0\) and four further distinct solutions on the boundary, \(\vec q = (\pi,0)\), \((0,\pi)\), and \( (\pi,\pm\pi)\), where the lattice constant~\(a = 1\) in natural units.
 Since we are interested in small momentum transfers, we focus on the case of \(\bf q = 0\).
 It cannot be overemphasized that this should be considered as an approximation that captures the essential physical mechanism, whereas in an actual physical system any sufficiently small momentum transfer~\(\bf q\), and likewise any Bloch momentum pairs $\vec{k}, \vec{k'}$ that are sufficiently close to each other on the scale of the Fermi momentum~$\vec{k}_F$, i.e. $\frac{\abs{\vec k-\vec k'}}{\abs{\vec k_F}} \ll 1$, can contribute.
+In Sections~\ref{sec:lingap} and \ref{sec:numext}, we study more general pairings and potentials by means of the linearized gap equations.
+There we provide some arguments and numerical evidence confirming the validity of the approximations \(\vec k = \vec k'\) and \(\vec q = 0\) in a simplified exemplary model.

 Neglecting electron-electron Coulomb interactions, we obtain a reduced effective Hamiltonian of the form

 In the following sections, we explore the possible pair formation within this toy model.
 In the Appendix we briefly outline the standard derivation of the effective electron-electron interaction~\eqref{eq:effHam1} in the {\it rigid-ion} approximation.
 There one obtains for \eqref{eq:eff-Ham-kk} that